Residency Classification for Tuition Purposes

 - A student who enters the state of Michigan from another state of residency for the purpose of accepting employment as a cooperative education student or a student intern with a firm or industry in the state of Michigan, upon submission of verification of said employment, be classified as a Michigan resident for tuition purposes during his or her tenure of said classification.

 A student may submit any other pertinent evidence of intent to make Michigan his or her domicile after completion of college or university attendance.
 Each case is determined on its own particular merits.

 A student who has been employed as a migrant worker in Michigan or whose parents have been so employed, will be granted resident status for purposes of tuition on the basis of proof of employment in this state for at least two months per calendar year in three of the five calendar years immediately preceding the initial enrollment of the student, or at least three months per calendar year in each of two of the five calendar years immediately preceding the initial enrollment.
 Enrollment in any of the summer terms constitutes one semester of enrollment.

-If the family of a student with resident status moves out of Michigan the student will nevertheless maintain resident status for as long as he or she is continuously enrolled.
+If a family of a student with resident status moves out of Michigan, the student will nevertheless maintain resident status for as long as he or she is continuously enrolled.
 Continuous enrollment is defined as enrollment during at least two of three successive semesters.
 A student who withdraws will be regarded as having been enrolled, provided tuition was paid in full and the withdrawal occurred after the end of the refund period.

-Reclassification shall be effective for the semester in which the appeal application was filed and for each semester thereafter, so long as the circumstances upon which the reclassification was based shall remain unchanged.
+Reclassification shall be effective for the semester in which the appeal application was filed and for each semester thereafter, so long as the circumstances upon which the reclassification was based remain unchanged.
 Appropriate refunds shall be made following such reclassification.
-The Tuition Classification Appeal Board shall consist of the Vice President for Academic Affairs, the Vice President for Administration and Business Affairs and the Vice President for Student Services and Enrollment.
+The Tuition Classification Appeal Board shall consist of the Vice President for Academic Affairs, the Vice President for Administration and Business Affairs and the Vice President for Student Services and Enrollment Management.